NaClSSS/NVB/README.md

 To use NVB, first run `mlp.py` and see how it works.
 If you run `cnn.py`, the relevant dataset will be automatically downloaded first.
 If you run `lstmvis.py`, you need to manually download eng-fra.txt from the data folder at https://pan.baidu.com/s/1O8_qOEgoXKgUK0CyxIc3-g?pwd=ws8s and place it in the data folder, and download encoder.pth and decoder.pth from the model folder and place them in the model folder.

+(When selecting a dataset in the `mlp.py` interface, you need to click on the circle on the left side to trigger, and it will be optimized in the future.)

 # What is NVB

 NNVisBuilder is a programming toolkit designed to enable users to easily and quickly build interactive visual analytic interfaces for various neural networks.
 While we provide some interface templates, they are not a core part of NNVisBuilder.
 NNVisBuilder is a visualization system that helps users build their own interfaces.